qmk/qmk_configurator/assets/js/README.md

 Compiling those keymaps into Hex files
 ======================================

 All compilation of keymaps is done via the API.
 When you are ready to compile a keymap, press the compile button and this will send an RESTful POST request to the API containing the JSON for your keymap.
 On success we enable download buttons for the source and hex files.
+Compilation is asynchronous and we poll on a 500ms interval for changes on the API baesd on the handle returned by the API.

 Downloading Hex Files or Source code generated